 - CRM software

 It’s worth noting that some responses mentioned multiple software within the same category.
 For example, one respondent said that they used Basecamp and Airtable.
 Even though the respondent was using each one for different purposes, both are project management software.

 Related Read: Why Use Project Management Software?

-I collected data for this piece by embedding a typeform asking “How many tools do you use on average in your digital projects?” on our website, asking forum members, and posting the question on social media.
+I collected data for this piece by embedding a typeform asking “How many tools do you use on average in your digital projects?” on our website, asking DPM members, and posting the question on social media.